real-poker/RNGclick/README.md

 Option 1: [**Download**](https://github.com/real-poker/RNGclick/raw/master/RNGclick.exe) the .exe file and run it standalone

-Option 2: [**Download**](https://github.com/real-poker/RNGclick/archive/master.zip) the .py file and use command "python RNGclick.py" from the command line, if python is installed on your computer [Download Link](https://github.com/real-poker/RNGclick/archive/master.zip)
+Option 2: [**Download**](https://github.com/real-poker/RNGclick/archive/master.zip) the .py file and use command "python RNGclick.py" from the command line, if python is installed on your computer

 **Instructions**:

-**Left-click**: Generate new random number **Right-click**: Clear screen
+**Left-click**: Generate new random number

+**Right-click**: Clear screen

 **Double right**-click: Toggle hide menubar

 **Features**:
 - Uses the cryptographically secure random number generator on your OS